-As of Fall 2023, there are 51 GNL Projects from the Faculty of Education, the Faculty of Health, the Faculty of Liberal Arts and Professional Studies, Glendon, the Lassonde School of Engineering, the School of the Arts, Media, Performance & Design, and the York University English Language Institute.
+As of December 2024, there have been over 70 GNL Projects from the Faculty of Liberal Arts and Professional Studies (LA&PS), School of the Arts, Media, Performance & Design (AMPD), Glendon College, Faculty of Education, Faculty of Health, Lassonde School of Engineering, York University English Language Institute (YUELI), and Faculty of Science.
 GNL is a pedagogical approach that connects York classrooms with other classrooms and communities abroad through collaborative projects and frameworks, design projects, research, and dialogues with students and faculty.

 GNL-Enhanced Courses: